A-Cdeveloper/ECOGLASNIK---Backend/README.md

 - **JWT**: JSON Web Tokens for secure user authentication.
 - **Node.js**: JavaScript runtime used to build the backend.
 - **Middleware**: Used for handling API security, validation, and error handling.
+- **Zod**: A schema validation library for validating and parsing API request payloads.
+- **Nodemailer**: A library for sending emails, utilized for user email verification and notifications.
+- **jose**: A library for managing JWT signing, verification, and encryption processes.

+## Features

+- **User Authentication**: Secure login, registration, and email verification using JWTs and Nodemailer.
+- **CRUD Operations**: Manage problems, categories.
+- **Database Integration**: Robust database interactions using Prisma and MySQL.
+- **Validation**: Comprehensive schema validation with Zod for secure API inputs.

 ## API Endpoints